Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Benefits of co-employment

-Access to enterprise-class benefits: Co-employers can access competitive employee benefits at affordable rates.
-This allows smaller businesses (that might not otherwise be able to afford high-level benefits) to offer their employees benefits similar to larger employers.
+Co-employers can offer access to competitive employee benefits at more affordable rates.
+This allows smaller businesses, which may not otherwise be able to offer robust benefits, to compete with larger employers when attracting and retaining talent.

-“A co-employment relationship helps mitigate risks and responsibilities associated with having employees, such as correctly reporting, collecting and depositing taxes, I-9 requirements, EEO reporting and claim resolution and management of certain employee-related claims,” said Berry.
+“A co-employment relationship helps mitigate risks and responsibilities associated with having employees, such as correctly reporting, collecting and depositing taxes, I-9 requirements, EEO reporting and claim resolution and management of certain employee-related claims,” Berry explained.
 “There are myriad other benefits that fall under reduced risk, such as informing employers of regulatory changes, providing guidance on keeping employees safe and helping employers communicate clearly with employees.”

-HR support and expertise: Along with compliance assistance, co-employers can help businesses with general HR support and expertise.
+Along with compliance assistance, co-employers can help businesses with general HR support and expertise.
 They can cover administrative tasks such as recruitment, job descriptions, employee handbooks, payroll and performance management.
-The Paychex survey found that this type of arrangement can result in fewer mistakes (51 percent) and increased productivity (43 percent).
+This delegation reduces administrative error rates and ensures processes are handled by certified professionals.

 “PEOs can help organizations save time and money through recruiting support, performance management support and strategic HR planning, which helps map out the growth of an organization,” said Berry.